neil1taylor/nutanix-vpc-orchestrator/docs/ipxe.md

 - Supports the hardware platform (x86_64)

 **Boot process**:
-1. iPXE downloads vmlinuz-foundation from PXE server
+1. iPXE downloads vmlinuz-phoenix from PXE server
 2. Kernel is loaded into memory
 3. Kernel initializes hardware
 4. Kernel mounts the initial ramdisk
 5. Control is passed to Foundation service in initrd

-### 3. initrd-foundation.img (Foundation Initial RAM Disk)
+### 3. initrd-phoenix.img (Foundation Initial RAM Disk)

 **Purpose**: A specialized temporary root filesystem containing the Foundation service and tools.